The Siberian Tiger – the silent master of distance

 When he jumps, he covers over six meters in one leap.

-And when it lands, it is silent.
+And when it lands, it's silent.

 A tiger knows no restlessness.

-His kingdom begins where our thinking ends
+His kingdom begins where our thinking ends.

-His ways are invisible but constant.
+His ways are invisible, but constant.

 Every mark, every scratching post, every smell is part of a system that only he understands.

-For the tiger, you are not a nuisance.
+To the tiger, you are not a nuisance.

-You are an event in his pattern.
+You are an event in its pattern.

-Between man and myth
+Between man and myth line

 This distance is symbolic.